QliUMISHO/eXT.Qli/README.md

 # eXT.Qli
-remote administration tool for totally legal use
+remote administration tool for totally legal use in small scale organizations. used to manage PCs in an efficient way.
+written in Python, PHP, JS, and GO (might be replaced with Python too).

 UPDATE 3/17/26: